OlivierFch/Meme-ory-App-EPF-4A/README.md

 Can you think of at least 2 things that are possible with Java classes, but cannot be done with ES6 classes?

 Pour les ES6 : fonctions --> pas d'héritage
-Un seul constructeur possible pour ES6 // une infinité de constructeur pour Java.
+Un seul constructeur possible pour ES6 // une infinité de constructeur pour Java. (pas de surcharge possible en ES6) On ne peut pas avoir d'interface pour les classes en ES6.

 # Question 8
 What are the differences between `var` and `let` ?